 I was very happy to read this because it scientifically validated my habit of swearing under my breath while running up a seemingly endless hill.

-The scientists may not know why it works, but I can attest it does, in fact, work (at least for me).
+The scientists may not know why it works, but I can attest it does, in fact, work.

 Sorta Positive Affirmations